 Of course, price is also a factor you’ll need to consider.
 Do you have the budget to spend $50-$100 on a premium theme?
-Most are reasonably priced, so you don’t need to spend a lot of money.
+Most are reasonably priced, so you don’t need to spend much money.

-Tip: If you can’t afford a premium theme right now, consider going with a free version that offers a premium upgrade (like Kadence, Astra, or GeneratePress).
+Tip: If you can’t afford a premium theme, consider using a free version that offers a premium upgrade (like Kadence, Astra, or GeneratePress).
 That way, you could start for free and upgrade later.

-If you’re considering a premium theme, be sure to check the licensing details.
+If you’re considering a premium theme, check the licensing details.